 The editors at Solutions Review highlight what’s changed in the newest iteration of Gartner’s Magic Quadrant for Content Marketing Platforms and provide an analysis of the new report.

 Analyst house Gartner, Inc. recently released the 2019 version of its Magic Quadrant for Content Marketing Platforms.
-Most content marketing platforms (CMPs) include capabilities to support editorial planning, collaboration, and workflow, as well as tools and services to publish content of all types.
-Other common features include analytics and insights to measure content performance, and integrations to connect to existing marketing technologies such as marketing automation.
+Most content marketing platforms (CMPs) include capabilities to support editorial planning, collaboration, workflow, and tools and services to publish content of all types.
+Other common features include analytics and insights to measure content performance and integrations to connect to existing marketing technologies such as marketing automation.

 The current market’s most urgent need is tools that help develop, produce, and deliver branded content.
-Consumers continue to demand relevant and personalized content across a variety of channels, but Gartner says only 5.9 percent of marketing budgets went to content creation in 2018.
-In order to fully address customer needs, content creation needs to be viewed as a crucial aspect of marketing strategies.
-Modern CMPs must be able to handle enormous volumes of customer data while mitigating the amount of marketing resources spent on the overall marketing pipeline.
+Consumers continue to demand relevant and personalized content across various channels, but Gartner says only 5.9 percent of marketing budgets went to content creation in 2018.
+To fully address customer needs, content creation needs to be viewed as a crucial aspect of marketing strategies.
+Modern CMPs must handle enormous volumes of customer data while mitigating the number of marketing resources spent on the overall marketing pipeline.